-Located along the California coast and iconic Pacific Coast Highway, Ventura has been a stop-off for road trips and adventurers of every kind for generations.
-The historic El Camino Real made the area a destination by 1782, when Junipero Serra founded the last of his nine missions and named it San Buenaventura.
-The restored Mission lies at the base of the scenic Topatopa Mountains and now forms the keystone of downtown Ventura.
+Located along the sunny California coast and iconic Pacific Coast Highway, Ventura has been a stop-off for generations of road trips and adventurers of every kind.
+The 2019 edition of the Amgen Tour of California and Amgen Tour of California Women’s Race empowered with SRAM is yet another mass attracted to the city’s admirable climate and unparalleled scenery.
+The historic El Camino Real made the area a destination by 1782 when Junipero Serra founded the last of his nine missions and named it San Buenaventura.
+The restored Mission lies at the base of these of the scenic Topatopa Mountains and now forms the keystone of downtown Ventura.

-With 300 days of sunshine annually, there are so many natural ways to explore Ventura.
-With abundant hiking in the mountains to the north and plenty of fishing off the city’s quarter mile long historic pier, there are easy ways to catch the Ventura vibe.
-But to experience the epitome of the Ventura lifestyle, you need to grab a board and hit the waves.
-Surfer Magazine named Ventura the 8th best surf town in America in 2017.
-Characterizing it as “a surf all day, grab a burrito or burger kinda joint,” Ventura beat out other iconic surf spots like Huntington Beach.
-If that’s not convincing enough, there’s a reason why outdoor apparel giant Patagonia is headquartered in Ventura.
+With 300 days of sunshine, there are so many natural ways to catch Ventura’s infectious vibe.
+Hike up to the mountains or cast a line off the city’s quarter-mile historic pier.
+But to experience the epitome of Ventura’s California lifestyle, you need to grab a board and hit the waves.
+In 2017, Surfer Magazine named Ventura the 8th best surf town in America, characterizing it as “a surf all day, grab a burrito or burger kinda joint.”
+Watch the break at Surfer’s Point as it rolls towards the Pier and puts on a show that’s sure to excite.